 This report will provide details of any actions and/or recommendations made by the external verifier at the visit.
 If relevant, the report will also include any recommended sanctions imposed on your centre in line with the OCR criteria for verified qualifications.

-When a sanction level 2, 3 or 4 is recommended or lifted by the external verifier, the report will be reviewed by OCR and a letter confirming the imposing or lifting of the sanction sent to the head of centre.
+When a sanction level 2, 3 or 4 is recommended or lifted by the EQA, the report will be reviewed by OCR and a letter confirming the imposing or lifting of the sanction sent to the head of centre.
 (See the appeals page for details of how to appeal a sanction.)